hitendradeveloper/HSRange/README.md

 ```

 ## Major Release
-pod version 5.0.1 support swift 4 and swift 5 both as well as XCode 9 and XCode 10 both
+pod version 5.2.0 support swift 4 and swift 5 both as well as XCode 9 all version, XCode 10 all version, and XCode 11 all version upto 11.4.1.

 ## Author